lgardaire/Karger-Algorithm/README.md

 ```

 Then you can launch the executables algo.ex and stat.ex as python files
-They both have a -h that displays how to use them
+They both have a `-h` parameter that displays how to use them